suchmememanyskill/OpenCentauri/docs/patched-firmware/modified_start_end_machine_gcode.md

 G90
 {if chamber_temperature[initial_no_support_extruder] >35} ; Heat the Chamber
 G28 ; cold Homing
-(Uncomment if Recirculation Mod is installed) M106 P3 S255 ; Turn on Chamber Fan for Recirulation and Air Filtration (Uncomment if [Recirculation Mod](https://www.printables.com/model/1642188-elegoo-centauri-carbon-double-muffler-w-air-recirc) is installed) M106 P2 S128 ; Turn on Aux Fan to aid Chambber Heating
-G1 Z130 ; Set Buildplate at half height for better heat dissipation {if bed_temperature[initial_no_support_extruder] >60}
+;(Uncomment if Recirculation Mod is installed) M106 P3 S255 ; Turn on Chamber Fan for Recirulation and Air Filtration ;(Uncomment if Recirculation Mod is installed) M106 P2 S128 ; Turn on Aux Fan to aid Chambber Heating G1 Z130 ; Set Buildplate at half height for better heat dissipation {if bed_temperature[initial_no_support_extruder] >60}
 M190 S110